 Ford Motor Company has raided the White House to secure a new general counsel to take over from incumbent Dennis Ross.

-David Leitch, who served most recently as the deputy assistant to George W Bush and the White House’s deputy counsel is joining Ford on Friday (1 April) as the motoring giant’s new general counsel and senior vice president.
+As first revealed on www.thelawyer.com (29 March), David Leitch, who served most recently as the deputy assistant to George W Bush and as the White House’s deputy counsel, joined Ford on 1 April as the motoring giant’s new general counsel and senior vice-president.

-He is taking over from Ross, who is due to retire on 1 June after 10 years with the company.
+He takes over from Ross, who is due to retire on 1 June after 10 years with the company.
 Until then, Ross will continue to report to Ford’s chairman and chief executive officer Bill Ford.
-After his retirement, Ross will continue to work for the company as a consultant with a primary focus on tax issues.
+After his retirement, Ross will continue to work for the company as a consultant, with a primary focus on tax issues.

-Leitch’s career in law including a spell as a partner at Washington DC-based firm Hogan & Hartson.
+Leitch’s career in law included a spell as a partner at Washington DC-based firm Hogan & Hartson.